R v Kouri: Decision

 The majority of the Supreme Court upheld the acquittal.
-As the test for defining indecency, necessary in order to answer whether Mr. Kouri was guilty of operating a bawdy-house, was set out in R v Labaye, the Court in R v Kouri concentrated on whether sufficient measures were taken by Mr. Kouri so that the public was not exposed to something they would not want to see.
-Had Mr. Kouri not done so, he might have been guilty of indecency.
-The Court took the view that the Crown did not effectively prove its case against Mr. Kouri.
+As the test for defining indecency, necessary in order to answer whether Kouri was guilty of operating a bawdy-house, was set out in R v Labaye, the Court in R v Kouri concentrated on whether sufficient measures were taken by Kouri so that the public was not exposed to something they would not want to see.
+Had Kouri not done so, he might have been guilty of indecency.
+The Court took the view that the Crown did not effectively prove its case against Kouri.

-As the Court argued, the Crown had no evidence of anyone being forced to watch the sexual activities in the club, nor of anyone in the club being surprised to see group sex.
-Whether a couple was a "liberated couple" was viewed as a "sufficiently clear and comprehensive" means to ensure only knowing and willing couples would enter, given the context of the outside of the club, which had sexually-themed images present.
+The court held that the Crown had no evidence of anyone being forced to watch the sexual activities in the club, nor of anyone in the club being surprised to see group sex.
+Whether a couple was a "liberated couple" was viewed as a "sufficiently clear and comprehensive" means to ensure only knowing and willing couples would enter, given the context of the outside of the club, which had sexually themed images present.
 It thus did not matter that there was no explicit cautionary message at the entrance that sexual conduct might be seen inside.

-The Crown had also pushed its case against Mr. Kouri by saying that it was not known whether every couple was asked if they were "liberated" before they were admitted, and indeed some of the police had not been asked that question when they had entered the bar.
+The Crown had also argued that it was not known whether every couple was asked if they were "liberated" before they were admitted, and indeed some of the police had not been asked that question when they had entered the bar.
 The police corroborated the evidence that not every couple was asked this with the anecdote that a woman once left the club "upset with her partner".

 The Court responded to these concerns by noting that the fact that this woman became upset does not mean she was surprised to see sexual conduct in the club; there are other possible reasons for her unhappiness.
 Even if she was unhappy to see group sex when the activity actually occurred, that does not prove she had not agreed to see this activity in the first place.
 Moreover, while some police were not asked the "liberated couple" question, that did not prove that all other couples were not asked the question the first time they came to the club.

-Mr. Kouri might also have been guilty of indecency had the club encouraged degrading views of certain people.
-The Court, however, found no evidence that Mr. Kouri was guilty of this, noting that the activity was consensual and no money was exchanged between the persons having sex.
+Kouri might also have been guilty of indecency had the club encouraged degrading views of certain people.
+The Court, however, found no evidence that Kouri was guilty of this, noting that the activity was consensual and no money was exchanged between the persons having sex.
 While there was an entrance fee, this was not paid to anyone for a sexual service, but rather to enter the club to use the bar and engage in sexual activity with others.